Carrie-Luk/STAT350_LungCancer/README.md

 Why are Asians not included in the incidence model?
 They are included when I do forward selection, however we notice that the adjusted R-Square for the forward selection and stepwise regression is the same whether we include PctAsians or not.
 Therefore we conclude that PctAsians does not have much of an impact on our incidence model.
 One reason for this could be the fact that the percentage of asians in the US is relatively small and looking at our given dataset, PctAsians has the highest number of zeros with 194 total.
 This could mean that PctAsian is more inaccurate compared to the other percentages or perhaps the numbers were so low it got rounded to 0.
 The reason PctWhite is not included in the death model is because if we do, it would lower the adjusted R square.

+To further support the effect of the variables we have mentioned, we will answer the second question by looking at our sorted data:

 ![highestincidencerate](https://user-images.githubusercontent.com/58402986/101435758-c03d0480-38c1-11eb-86c6-7713a9750c9f.jpg)
 **Figure 7: Top 3 Counties with the Highest Incidence Rate**